Showers Sunday morning; Mild week

 The showers and storms will continue Sunday morning.

-A Flood Watch is in effect untill noon for all of Chicagoland.
+A Flood Watch is in effect until noon for all of Chicagoland.

 Showers will gradually clear and some sun is possible.